svssathvik7/docs/docs/developers/cookbook/ApiDemoApp.md

 ## Order creation

-The order creation process in Garden allows users to initiate cross-chain swaps using a seamless, secure, and trustless mechanism.
+The order creation process in Garden allows users to initiate `cross-chain swaps` using a seamless, secure, and trustless mechanism.

 ### Overview

 When a user is ready to create an order, the process begins with retrieving a price quote based on the user’s selected order pair, which consists of the source chain, source asset, destination chain, destination asset, and the amount to be swapped.
 After receiving the quote, the user confirms the order by signing it through their wallet.
-The order is then attested by Garden's API and validated, followed by the final order creation via the /gasless/order endpoint.
+The order is then attested by Garden's API and validated, followed by the final order creation via the `/gasless/order` endpoint.

 ### Step-by-Step Flow

 ### 1. Requesting a Quote

 The first step in the order creation process is for the client to request a price quote from the /price endpoint.
-Based on the selected order pair (source_chain:source_asset::destination_chain:destination_asset, and amount), the API responds with the following details:
+Based on the selected order pair (`source_chain:source_asset::destination_chain:destination_asset`, and `amount`), the API responds with the following details:

 - **Input token price**
 - **Output token price**